switcherapi/switcher-client-java/README.md

 switcher.isItOn(); // 'false'

 SwitcherExecutor.forget(FEATURE01);
-switcher.isItOn(); // Now, it's going to return the result retrieved from the API or the Snaopshot file
+switcher.isItOn(); // Now, it's going to return the result retrieved from the API or the Snapshot file
 ```

 ## Smoke test